Legal

 Executive Committee votes may process candidate display names, representative phase eligibility results, public vote counts, the .SREC.
 ID used to vote, vote timestamps, and Staff Central audit entries.
 Public EC vote statistics show aggregate candidate counts by representative phase, while private Staff Central views are limited to authorized staff.

-2.8 External Links and Services
+2.9 External Links and Services

 Public pages may link to external services such as Discord, YouTube, Instagram, X, TikTok, Roblox, Steam, or other platforms.
 These services are not loaded as embedded widgets by default.
 When a user chooses to open an external link, the external provider may process technical connection data according to its own terms and privacy practices.

-2.9 Cookies and Browser Storage
+2.10 Cookies and Browser Storage

-.SREC. currently uses only technically necessary first-party session cookies for authentication, account security, staff access checks, and requested website features.
+Srev's Crew currently uses only technically necessary first-party session cookies for authentication, account security, staff access checks, and requested website features.
 These cookies are needed to keep users logged in and to protect restricted pages, tickets, uploads, and staff tools.

-.SREC. does not currently use analytics cookies, advertising cookies, tracking pixels, third-party marketing cookies, or automatically loaded third-party media embeds.
+Srev's Crew does not currently use analytics cookies, advertising cookies, tracking pixels, third-party marketing cookies, or automatically loaded third-party media embeds.
 Public social media and video destinations are provided as external links unless a future feature states otherwise.

-2.10 Public .SREC.
-AI and Internal .SREC.
+2.11 Public .SREC.
+AI, Staff AI Tools, and Internal .SREC.
 Assistant

 Questions typed into the public guide are used to generate an immediate support-navigation answer and are not saved as a ticket unless the user separately submits the contact form.
-Internal staff draft generation may use the content of the relevant ticket to prepare suggested wording, but staff remain responsible for reviewing, editing, and sending any final response.
+Discord mentions, direct messages, and staff AI chats may be retained in short-term chat context and related audit records where needed to provide the requested response, enforce access checks, preserve safety context, or improve reviewed .SREC.-controlled behavior.

 3. Purposes and Legal Bases